Published in: 2008

 PROFITABILITY – ROCE.
 A company’s ROCE (return on capital employed) should be compared with the cost of borrowing capital.
 If the ROCE is significantly higher, additional borrowing will result in higher EPS, if ROCE is lower, increased borrowing will result in lower EPS.
 Profitability determines the company’s opportunities for capital raising and expansion.
 It is important to adjust for intangible assets when calculating ROCE.

 INDEBTEDNESS – GEARING.
-Slater prefers to see a relatively low level of indebtedness in the companies he invests in.
+Slater prefers to see a relatively low level of indebtedness.
 Net gearing in excess of 50% can cause problems, especially if a large part of the liabilities are short-term.
 A heavily indebted company is likely to be fully invested and operationally committed, and thus much more vulnerable than an ungeared company.
 In addition to the security that redundant funds provide, it also increases the opportunities for opportunistic business in the event of a changed business climate – an option that indebted companies, which may be forced to make forced sales, do not have.

 DON’T BE CHEAP ON THE SPREAD.
 Slater knew that he was often one of the major players in the small company shares he traded in.
 If you are the largest in the order book, you cannot be so pricey if you want to get through with some transactions.
 He therefore used to “pay up” a little at the time of purchase and give a little extra discount at the time of sale.
 This is the price for trading in small company shares, a price that is more than offset by a carefully investigated case.